Optimization Algorithms as Robust Feedback Controllers: Optimization Algorithms as Dynamical Systems

-\begin{example} To illustrate a continuous-time predictive algorithm, consider the same setup as in \cref{ex:tv_running} and assume, in addition, that $\Phi$ is twice continuously differentiable and the time derivative $\dot{d}(t)$ is available (e.g., can be estimated using finite differences).
-Then, we may consider the control law
+\begin{example} To illustrate a continuous-time predictive algorithm, consider the same setup as in \cref{ex:tv_running} and assume, in addition, that $\Phi$ is twice continuously differentiable, and the time derivative $\dot{d}(t)$ is available (e.g., can be estimated using finite differences).
+Then, we may consider the following control law derived from the sensitivity-conditioning approach \citep{picallo2023sensitivity}

 which reduces to

 One may consider the time-varying Lyapunov function $W(u,t) := \tfrac{1}{2} \| \nabla_u \tilde{\Phi}(u,t) \|^2$.
 It holds that

 for all $t$ and all $u(t) \neq u^\star(t)$.
 This fact can be used to guarantee zero tracking error as $t \rightarrow \infty$. \end{example}